chathur-aureus/date_formater/example/README.md

-# Date Formater Example App
+# Flutter Date Kit Example App

-A comprehensive Flutter example app that demonstrates all the features and capabilities of the `date_formater` package.
+A comprehensive Flutter example app that demonstrates all the features and capabilities of the `flutter_date_kit` package.

 ## 🚀 Getting Started